-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Mitigation Measure VA-2: If fences within the ex removed to accommodate construction, they shall road right-of-way.
-If distinctive fencing materials, s during construction, they shall be replaced in-kind alignment of ranch cattle and human circulation page 1. be replace such as wo and position ed in-kind a od rail fend it the edge sing, are aff of the Mitigation Measure VA-3: If historic markers are construction, the contractor shall reinstall the mark Mitigation Measure VA-4: If construction staging residences, the contractor shall visually screen the ar ranch or farm c) Substantially degrade the existing visual character or quality of the site and its surroundings?
-To assess potential impacts to the visual character or surroundings, four viewpoints (i.e., key observation poexisting visual quality of the study area.
-Please refer to Resources, for a detailed description of affected environments. oints) were to Section 3 selected to 3.6, Visual represent and Aesthe the etic Less than Significant Impact with Mitigation.
-The overall visual quality rating for the four representative viewpoints analyzed in the study area would be slightly reduced or would experience no change, remaining moderately high.
-Visual quality reductions would be primarily related to slightly enlarged cut slopes and vegetation removal.
-The somewhat wider road would intrude on views of the natural landscape, but the improved roadway edge would be more defined, resulting in more intact views of the road.
-The roadway and vegetation would remain dominant features overall.
-With the incorporation of the mitigation measures described below, the Action Alternative would have a less than significant impact on the existing visual character and quality of the area.
-See Mitigation Measures VA-1 to VA-4. d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Mitigation Measure VA-2: If fences within the existing SFDB easement need to be removed to accommodate construction, they shall be replaced in-kind at the edge of the road right-of-way.
+If distinctive fencing materials, such as wood rail fencing, are affected during construction, they shall be replaced in-kind and positioned to maintain the alignment of ranch cattle and human circulation patterns.
+Mitigation Measure VA-3: If historic markers are construction, the contractor shall reinstall the mark Mitigation Measure VA-4: If construction staging residences, the contractor shall visually screen the ar ranch or farm c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes To assess potential impacts to the visual character or quality of the project corridor and its surroundings, four viewpoints (i.e., key observation points) were selected to represent the existing visual quality of the study area.
+Please refer to Section 3.6, Visual and Aesthetic Resources, for a detailed description of affected environment, including these key observation points.
+Less than Significant Impact with Mitigation.
+The orepresentative viewpoints analyzed in the study area experience no change, remaining moderately high.
+Viprimarily related to slightly enlarged cut slopes and veroad would intrude on views of the natural landscape, be more defined, resulting in more intact views of the remain dominant features overall.
+With the incorporate below, the Action Alternative would have a less than scharacter and quality of the area. would be s sual quality egetation re but the im road.
+The ion of the n lightly redu reductions moval.
+The proved roa roadway ar nitigation m ced or wou s would be e somewha dway edge nd vegetationeasures de at wider would on would escribed See Mitigation Measures VA-1 to VA-4. d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 No Impact.
 All construction would occur during daylig would be required during construction.
-Glare from cornot be substantial and would occur on a short-term ba of glare would be added to the road. nstruction e asis.
-No ne quipment v windshields would II.
+Glare from cornot be substantial and would occur on a short-term be of glare would be added to the road. nstruction e quipment v windshields would II.
 AGRICULTURE AND FORESTRY RESOURCES: Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?